-Focusing Research on the Border Area (FRONTERA) Summer Internship provides undergraduate and graduate students with opportunities to prepare for medical school, hands-on research experience, and an increased understanding of public health disparities in the U.S.-Mexico Border Region.
+Focusing Research on the Border Area (FRONTERA) Summer Internship provides undergraduate and graduate students with opportunities to prepare for graduate school, hands-on research experience, and an increased understanding of public health disparities in the U.S.-Mexico Border Region.

 Who should apply?

 - All students must be US citizens or permanent residents.

 - Undergraduates who are juniors and seniors, graduate students, and post-bac students interested in medicine, nursing, and public health are all welcome to apply.

 - At a minimum, applicants should have completed one year in biology and general chemistry, and have an overall GPA of 3.0.